ftiasch/ccpc-final-2020/main/ball-sort-puzzle/statement.md

 For each test case, if there exists a *valid* sorting plan, output an integer $l$, which denotes the length of the sorting plan.
 Followed by $l$ lines, the $i$-th line contains two integers $f_i$ and $t_i$.
 Otherwise, output `-1`.

-If there are multiple *valid* sorting plan, any of them is considered correct.
+If there are multiple *valid* sorting plans, any of them is considered correct.

 <!--SAMPLES-->